tmitchellisaac/vandril_coaching/app/public/wp-content/creation_readme.md

   padding-right:0;
 }
 ```
-  - so, at this point you should have four header class styles
+  - so, at this point you should have five header class styles

   - Now we might want to center the link on the in the menu/navbar
   - so, we need to target the right html class which, this time, is the `container` class